PennyLaneAI/pennylane/doc/concepts/varcirc.rst

 :html:`<br>`

-Another option is a *matrix product state*.
-The unitaries can be decomposed in different ways, and their size corresponds to the "bond dimension" of the matrix product state - the higher the bond dimension, the more complex the circuit ansatz.
+Another tensor network is based on *matrix product states*.
+The circuit unitaries can be decomposed in different ways, and their size corresponds to the "bond dimension" of the matrix product state — the higher the bond dimension, the more complex the circuit ansatz.

 :html:`<br>`